dreadflopp/dreads_modlist_patches/README.md

 Download the recommended optional *SSE-Terrain-Tamriel.esm* listed at the end of the first post.
 Create an empty mod in Mod Organizer 2 and place the downloaded file inside.

 # Post Installation: Final steps

-## Create output data listings

-Some tools used during the post installation steps outputs data.
-To keep the data seperated, output mod listings will be created.

-**Instructions to create output data mods**

-Create a seperator to keep things tidy:

-1. Right click in the mods section of Mod Organizer 2.
-1. Select *All Mods/Create Seperator*.
-1. Name the seperator *Output Data*.

-Create the output data folders

-1. Right click in the mods section of Mod Organizer 2.
-1. Select *All Mods/Create empty mod*.
-1. Name the mod.

-Repeat step 1-3 above and create the following empty mods:

-* BodySlide _Output
-* Nemesis_Output
-* Unlimited_Bookshelves_Patch_Generator_Output
-* xLODGen_Output
-* TextGen_Output
-* DynDOLOD_Output
-* Occlusion_Data

-Some tools can be set to output data to these mods.

-1. Click the Executables button at the top of the main Mod Organizer window.
-1. Select the tool to add an argument to.
-1. Input argument in the Argument field.
-1. Click the Apply button.

-Repeat the steps for the tools listed below.
-Arguments should be seperated by spaces.

-* Textgen SE: **-o:C:\Modding\Tools\Mod Organizer 2\mods\TextGen_Output**
-* Dyndolod SE: **-o:C:\Modding\Tools\Mod Organizer 2\mods\DynDOLOD_Output**
-* xLODGen: **-o:"C:\Modding\xLODGen\xLODGen_Output\"**

-Users that deviate from the recommended install paths need to adjust the instructions accordingly.

-To set BodySlide to output data to its output mod:

-1. Run BodySlide x64 through Mod Organizer
-1. Click *Settings*
-1. Click *Advanced*
-1. Click *Browse* and browse to the *BodySlide _Output* folder.
-1. Click *Select folder*
-1. Click *OK* and close BodySlide

 ## Sorting and cleaning the new load order